BK-Modding/BK-Modding.github.io/_posts/blog1/2022-04-18-calculus-of-variations-and-lagrangian-dynamics.md

   \frac{\partial H}{\partial q} &= -\dot{p}
 $$

-These are Hamilton's Equations, equivalent to Lagrange's equations and Newton's Laws for mechanics, and the variable transform $H = p\dot{q} - L$ and the following steps are what's called the Legendre transform.
+These are Hamilton's Equations, equivalent to Lagrange's equations and Newton's Laws for mechanics, and the variable transform $$H = p\dot{q} - L$$ and the following steps are what's called the Legendre transform.